zarethrex/FortUTF/README.md

 ## Writing Tests

-All assertions in the current state can be found in the file `src/assertions.f90`.
-To write a test you only need to create a file containing one a subroutine for each test you wish to run.
-You can use the available macro script contained within FortUTF which will construct a main script to build and run the tests.
+The full list of available assertion subroutines can be found in the file [`src/assertions.f90`](https://github.com/zarethrex/FortUTF/blob/main/src/assertions.f90).
+To write tests create a file containing a subroutine for each scenario, you then can use the macro script contained within FortUTF to construct a main script to build and run the tests.

 ### Example Project

-Contained within this repository is an example project which demonstrates usage of the framework in the form:
+This repository contains an example project which demonstrates a typical layout of files:

 ```bash
 demo_project/